Three Little Chickpeas

 Serving suggestions

-• Instead of mushrooms and peas try cauliflower and green beans.
-For this substitution, you may need to adjust the liquid and cooking time.
+Swap the vegetables - Instead of mushrooms and peas, try cauliflower and green beans.
+You may need to adjust the cooking time and liquid slightly.

 Can I use dry butter beans?

-Yes, but I would cook the dried beans separately and then add them to the curry as per the instructions.
+Yes, cook the dried butter beans separately first, then add about 3 cups of cooked beans to the curry.

 Are butter beans and lima beans the same?

-Lite coconut milk or using a stockpot can create a thinner curry.
-Remove the lid and cook until the curry has thickened to your liking.
+Light coconut milk or using a deeper pot can make the curry thinner.
+Simmer it uncovered until the sauce thickens to your liking.

 Butter bean curry with coconut milk in a bowl with white rice.